jamesjnadeau/jamesjnadeau.com/content/index.md

 /*
 Title: Welcome
-Description: This description will go in the meta description tag */
+Description: James J Nadeau is a Systems Architect and Developer specializing in advanced information systems.
+*/

 # Systems Architect and Developer